EshaanDubey-20/Solar-desalination-rates/README.md

                    n=n.b*(1−0.002⋅(θ−30)2)
               n=efficiency of heat absorption of solar energy based on cover angle(unitless) n.b=base heat absorption efficency of still  (unitless) 30 degrees is most optimal angle for maximum desalination.
 Closer the angle to 30 more effeciently the water will absorb                the heat hence more water will be evaporated.
-   Files attached-
+FILES ATTACHED ()
+0. License
 1. Readme.md
-2.
+2. Solar-desaination-rates.py
+3.
+4.
 3